Mets3D/botw-asset-import/README.md

 - Follow the instruction on the "Textures/Icons/Animations Folder" inputs' tooltips (that appear on mouse hover) to browse the correct folders.

 ### How to use
-- Use [my modified Switch Toolbox](https://github.com/Mets3D/Switch-Toolbox/releases) to extract the game's models (.dae), textures (.png), inventory icons (.jpg), material data (.json) and animations (.seanim).
+- Use [my modified Switch Toolbox](https://github.com/Mets3D/Switch-Toolbox/releases) to extract the game's models (.dae), textures (.png), inventory icons (.jpg), and animations (.seanim).
 Everything except .dae is optional but recommended.
 - Convert the .dae files to .fbx using a tool like [Noesis](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91), to fix bone rotations.
 The .fbx files must be directly next to the .dae files, with the same exact name.
 Without this step, animations will not work.
 - Browse the appropriate folders in the add-on's preferences.
 - Enable Blender's .dae and .fbx importers.